Hoskins, Pirela hit 2-run HRs as Phillies stop Braves 5-4

-ATLANTA (AP) — Rhys Hoskins and Jose Pirela hit two-run homers off Dallas Keuchel in Philadelphia’s five-run fourth inning and the Phillies escaped in the ninth to beat Atlanta 5-4 on Tuesday night and prevent the Braves from moving closer to clinching the NL East.
+Hoskins and Jose Pirela hit two-run homers off Dallas Keuchel in Philadelphia’s five-run fourth inning and the Phillies escaped in the ninth to beat Atlanta 5-4 on Tuesday night and prevent the Braves from moving closer to clinching the NL East.

-Vince Velasquez (7-7) gave up two runs in the first before recovering with four straight scoreless innings.
-The right-hander allowed five hits in five innings.
+The Phillies trail Milwaukee and the Cubs by four games in the race for the second NL wild card.
+They began the night five games behind the second wild card.

+“I think first and foremost we still have odds, right, and we know that,” Hoskins said.
+“Sure, we know they may be long and we still may have some work to do, but we’re still in it.”

 Adeiny Hechavarría’s pinch-hit homer off José Alvarez in the eighth cut Philadelphia’s lead to two runs.
-Adam Duvall led off the ninth with a homer off Phillies closer Héctor Neris, cutting the lead to one run.
+Adam Duvall led off the ninth with a homer off Phillies closer Héctor Neris, cutting the lead to one.

 Neris walked Ronald Acuña Jr., who stole second and moved to third on Ozzie Albies’ groundout to Hoskins at first.
 Neris walked Freddie Freeman before striking out Josh Donaldson on a called third strike.
 Neris earned his 27th save when Nick Markakis popped out to end the game.

+“It’s happened so much here that you expect it,” Braves manager Brian Snitker said of the ninth-inning comeback attempt.
+“They always put themselves in position to win. … It’s a good trait to have.”

-The Braves began the night needing a combination of three wins and Washington losses to clinch the division.
-The Phillies were five games behind the Chicago Cubs in the race for the second NL wild card.
+The Braves still need a combination of three wins and Washington losses to clinch the division.

+Vince Velasquez (7-7) gave up two runs in the first before recovering with four straight scoreless innings for his first career win over the Braves.
+The right-hander allowed five hits in five innings.

 Keuchel’s streak of five straight wins ended when he gave up five runs in five innings.
 Keuchel (8-6) allowed a combined four earned runs in his winning streak but topped that total in the fourth.